darkf/darkfo/README.md

 DarkFO is not a complete remake at this time.
 A lot of core functionality works, but major parts are missing or need work.

+If you're looking for documentation on how Fallout 2 works, or documentation on certain file formats, or just want some tools to work with them, this project will be useful to you as well.

 Here is a very rough list of what is known to work:

 - Map loading